jejikeh/jejikeh.github.io/src/blog/HelixRustCsharp/index.md

 <!-- excerpt -->

-# Helix, Rust, C#

-[Helix](https://helix-editor.com/) is a postmodern text editor that is very similar to vim, but written in Rust and has more convenient shortcuts.

 ## Install Helix

 To assemble the Helix yourself, you need to do the following in the terminal: